 - Shadow recovery

 - Sky enhancement, particular with seascapes

-Nothing I have tested can pull detail out of and brighten shadows as well as Luminar.
+Nothing I have tested can pull detail out of and brighten shadows better than Luminar.
 But, with correct exposure, this capability is not a must have.

 Luminar’s most important strength, for me, is its ability to work with a blue sky without making the rest of the scene have a blue cast.
-And it can do this without the need for masking the image to make local edits.
+And it can do this with no masking the image to make local edits.